greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_max_parallel_cursors"></a>gp\_max\_parallel\_cursors

 Specifies the maximum number of active parallel retrieve cursors allowed on a Greenplum Database cluster.
-A parallel retrieve cursor is considered active after it has been `DECLARE`d, but before it is `CLOSE`d.
+A parallel retrieve cursor is considered active after it has been `DECLARE`d, but before it is `CLOSE`d or returns an error.

 The default value is `-1`; there is no limit on the number of open parallel retrieve cursors that may be concurrently active in the cluster \(up to the maximum value of 1024\).